martinbrown07/Anemia-Prediction/README.md

 # Anemia Prediction (In progress)
 ## 1. Overview
-Anemia is a complex medical condition affecting millions worldwide, characterized by a deficiency in healthy red blood cells or hemoglobin.
-This project emerges from a critical need to leverage advanced data science techniques for early and accurate anemia detection.
+This project implements a web application for predicting anemia risk using machine learning.
+The app allows users to input their hematological parameters and receive an anemia diagnosis based on a trained predictive model.
+It leverages Streamlit for an interactive interface and uses advanced machine learning techniques to assess anemia status.

 Traditional diagnostic methods often rely on manual interpretation of hematological parameters, which can be time-consuming and prone to human error.
 Our research aims to bridge this gap by developing a sophisticated machine learning approach that:

 - Provides rapid, data-driven anemia risk assessment